Skip to content

 v

 Each person gaming online needs at least 25 Mbps to 100 Mbps download and 5 Mbps to 20 Mbps upload speeds.
-The game type, the number of players and devices involved, and internet latency will be your greatest concerns when selecting a speed.
+The game type, the number of players and devices involved, and internet latency will be your greatest concerns when selecting an internet speed for gaming.

 In this article, we’ll look at the different speeds available to help you determine the best speed for your gaming needs.